Greek election polls swing towards Syriza as campaign ends

 But Syriza, forced to concede the bailout in August with the threat of a disorderly exit from the euro zone looming, has ruled out any pact with New Democracy, which it regards as part of an old guard partly responsible for Greece's economic woes.

-The two parties also disagree on pivotal matters such as freeing up the labour market, collective bargaining and immigration.
+The two parties also disagree on pivotal matters such as freeing up the labor market, collective bargaining and immigration.

 New Democracy is willing to join a grand coalition if it wins the most vote.
 He has accused Tsipras of not wanting to cooperate because he does not really want to comply with the bailout reforms.